DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-ecs-ec2.md

 2. Make note of the DNS name of the load balancer.
 You'll use that base domain in API calls to the sample app.

-3. Wait a few minutes for the instances to start up.Wait a few minutes to ensure the containers for the applications are ready.
+3. Wait a few minutes for the instances to start up.
+Wait a few minutes to ensure the containers for the applications are ready.
 Run some curl commands to exercise the instrumented app:

    `curl -X GET 'BASE_DOMAIN:8080/notes'`
    : `[]`